 Most candidates for liposuction are at a healthy weight and have worked hard to get rid of those last few “vanity pounds”.
 Unfortunately, some types of fat seem to stick around no matter how much work you do, and the only way to get rid of these fat deposits is through cosmetic surgery — namely, liposuction.

 It’s important to note that liposuction is not a form of weight loss in itself.
 If you have a significant amount of weight to lose, liposuction should not be your first solution.
 If, on the other hand, you are able to lose weight in a healthy way — usually through diet and exercise — and you still have excess fat that you’d like to have removed, liposuction may be the solution for you at that point.

 What Happens During Liposuction?

-Liposuction is slightly less invasive than a tummy tuck, but general anesthesia or intravenous sedation are still typically used.
+Liposuction is slightly less invasive than a abdominoplasty, but general anesthesia or intravenous sedation are still typically used.
 When combined with a tummy tuck, one of these options will definitely be used for your optimal comfort.

 When Is It Best to Combine a Tummy Tuck With Liposuction?

 Combining a tummy tuck with liposuction is often called body contouring.
 You are addressing several issues at once when you combine these two procedures.
-A tummy tuck will take care of excess skin and fix weak abdominal muscles, while liposuction will remove exercise-resistant fat.
+Tummy tucks will take care of removing excess skin and fix weak abdominal muscles, while liposuction will remove exercise-resistant fat.
 Because both of these issues often go hand-in-hand, addressing them at the same time can result in overall better, more natural-looking results.

 When you combine both procedures into one surgery, you can also save money, reduce the risk of complications (instead of having two separate surgeries, you’re just having one), and address multiple issues at once.
 Sometimes, your surgeon can even reduce the number of incisions he makes by combining these procedures.